AneesSharif/bioinforamtics_project_1/README.md

 # bioinforamtics_project_1
-This is initial project for learning bioinformatics
+This is the initial project for learning bioinformatics.